markslwong/CrossPlatformCSProj/README.md

 Cross Platform CSharp Projects
 ==============================

 Tools for creating cross platform CSharp projects.

 Best for creating a common library that compiles to Windows, MonoDevelop and MonoTouch.

 Usage
 =====

-This example uses Rake (optional install):
+This example uses Rake (optional):

 <pre>
 files = FileList.new('Source/**/*.cs')
 CrossPlatformCSProj::updateProject('Source/MyProject.csproj', files)
 </pre>

 See more elaborate example: